f5devcentral/f5-big-iq-lab/docs/class5/module10/module10.rst

   :scale: 40%
   :align: center

-Verify the correct BIG-IP is selected, then click on Save & Close.
+Verify the correct BIG-IP is selected, then click on **Save & Close**.

 .. image:: pictures/lab-1-9.png
   :scale: 40%